Last Updated on July 5, 2023

 According to a recent McKinsey survey of 1,240 business leaders worldwide, nearly 80 percent say capability building is extremely or very important to the long-term growth of their organizations.

-This action, however, is complicated by the fact that market demands are always changing; they are constantly in flux, so your manufacturing production may be impacted by interest in your business, new products, and the availability of materials to meet your product's demand.
+This action, however, is complicated by the fact that market demands are always changing; they are constantly in flux, so your manufacturing production may be impacted by interest in your business, updated products, and the availability of materials to meet your product's demand.

 As a result, if you wish to remain competitive in the face of these conditions, your manufacturing operation must be able to adapt the model in terms of scalability in order to meet current market requirements.